-An abstract is "a brief, comprehensive summary of the contents of [an] article" (American Psychological Association [APA], 2010, p.
-25).
+An abstract is "a brief, comprehensive summary of the contents of the paper" (American Psychological Association [APA], 2020, p.
+38).
 This summary is intended to share the topic, argument, and conclusions of a research study, similar to the text on the back cover of a book.
-An abstract is often the first piece of the study a potential reader will encounter, so it is important to make the abstract clear, concise, and include the relevant, key information pertaining to the study.
+An abstract is often the first piece of the study a potential reader will encounter, so it is important to make the abstract clear, concise, and inclusive of the relevant, key information pertaining to the study.

 An abstract is a single paragraph preceded by the heading "Abstract," centered and in plain type (unbolded).
 The abstract should begin on the next line and should not begin with an indented line.
-The Abstract should be double spaced, 12-point type, just as the all narrative in the capstone.
+The abstract should be double spaced, 12-point type, like all narrative in the capstone.

-Walden capstone abstracts should be written in the past tense (as the study is complete) and should not exceed 1 page in length.
+Walden capstone abstracts should be written in the past tense (as the study is complete) and should not exceed one page in length.

 Walden Abstract Formatting Requirements:

 - Writers should not use the first person.

 - Avoid “I” in favor of the passive voice ONLY in the abstract.